Introduction

 Setting Up Connections

 Before we can start replicating data, we need to set up connections to both our MySQL source database and Snowflake target warehouse.
-Sling provides multiple ways to configure these connections, including environment variables, the sling conns
+Sling provides multiple ways to configure these connections, including environment variables, the sling conns command, and a YAML configuration file.

 MySQL Connection Setup